-The MESA combines both a Wi-Fi/Bluetooth module and a spectrum analyzer.
-The module identifies a list of signals that are automatically tied to the spectrum analyzer.
-The module scans the wireless networks in your area and displays a list of addresses, network names, power levels, and channel numbers.
+The MESA 2.0 combines both a Wi-Fi/Bluetooth module and a spectrum analyzer.

+MESA 2.0 is capable of both identifying a list of WiFi networks and viewing the RF spectrum of those networks using MESA's spectrum analyzer.
+MESA 2.0 scans the wireless networks in your area and displays a list of addresses, network names, power levels, and channel numbers for both Access Points (AP's) and the Clients attached to those Access Points.